Tuttotorna/OMNIA/README.md

 ---

-Non-negotiable architectural rule
+Non-negotiable boundary

 measurement != cognition != decision

-This separation is mandatory.
+This is a hard architectural constraint.

-Measurement asks what remains, what drifts, what saturates, and what collapses.
+Measurement computes structural stability, fragility, saturation, irreversibility, and drift.

-Cognition asks what those measurements mean inside a model, task, or domain.
+Cognition interprets what those measurements mean in a task or model context.

-Decision asks what action should follow.
+Decision chooses what action should follow.

-OMNIA belongs to the measurement layer.
+OMNIA belongs strictly to the measurement layer.

-Its gate is a bounded operational conversion layer attached to the measurement result.
+Its gate is a bounded operational conversion of measurement, not an autonomous decision layer.

-OMNIA is not a cognition system and not an autonomous decision-maker.

 ---